-Healthy soil and well-managed precipitation are the basics all farmers and ranchers depend on to grow food and forage crops.
-Food is the most obvious connection between American’s engaged in its production and the urban and suburbanites who consume it.
-But there is a less obvious, and equally important, connection between these groups is fresh water.
+Healthy soil and well-managed precipitation are what all farmers and ranchers depend on to grow crops.
+Food is the most obvious connection between farmers and ranchers who produce it, and their customers who consume it.
+A less obvious, but equally important, connection between these groups is fresh water.

 We demonstrate specific management practices that protect soil and water, utilize it more efficiently, and maximize the environmental benefits and productive capacity of agricultural systems.
 Sand County Foundation is a trusted partner to farmers and ranchers, which allows us access to private farmland to test, develop, demonstrate, monitor and promote new management tools.

 In addition to these current projects, please visit our Success Stories for highlights of past projects that improved soil, water and wildlife habitat.